 2013 Ndhlovu, M., Radwan, D., Keenan, M., Schelble, S. and K.S.
 Costanzo.
 Phenotypic plasticity in Aedes albopictus and Aedes aegypti across photoperiod regimes.
 Eastern Branch of the Entomological Society of America.
 Lancaster, PA,

 2013 Keenan, M., and K.S.
 Costanzo.
 The effects of photoperiod on life history in mosquito vectors.
-Medical Advisory Board Meeting Canisius College.
+Medical Advisory Board Meeting Canisius University.

 Robert Grebenok - Student Projects, Collaborations & Awards